ABridoux/scout/README.md

 #### Installing

 ##### Homebrew
-Use the following command:
+Use the following command.

 ```bash
 brew install ABridoux/formulae/scout
 ```

-It requires Xcode 10 or the Swift 5.1 toolchain to build the program.
+It will **download the executable** from [here](https://abridoux-public.s3.us-east-2.amazonaws.com/scout/scout-latest.zip).
+There is a [known bug](https://github.com/apple/swift-argument-parser/issues/80) which is resolved by using Swift 5.2 but the Xcode version supporting Swift 5.2 is still in [beta](https://developer.apple.com/download/more/).
+Moreover, I believe that most Homebrew users do not really care about building the program themselves.
+If I am wrong, please let me know (by opening an [issue](https://github.com/ABridoux/scout/issues)) for example).
+Note that you can still build the program by cloning this git as explained below.

 ##### Git

-Use the following lines to clone the repository and to install **scout** (requires swift to be installed).
+Use the following lines to clone the repository and to install **scout** (requires Swift 5.2 toolchain to be installed).
+You can check the *Makefile* to see the commands used to build and install the executable.

 ```bash
 $ git clone https://github.com/ABridoux/scout